cobon/evecorp/readme.txt

 == Changelog ==

 = 0.1 =
 * In development.
-Not for public consuption.
+Not for public consumption.

 == Upgrade Notice ==

 = 0.1 =
 In development.
-Not for public consuption.
+Not for public consumption.

+= Acknowledgment =
+This software uses Pheal <http://github.com/ppetermann/pheal/> a PHP library for accessing the EVE API by Peter Petermann (eve: Peter Powers).